-- Kupe in the Hokianga or Kupe's travels around Aotearoa - Landscape wall display (Appendix 1).
+Kupe in the Hokianga or Kupe's travels around Aotearoa

+• Landscape wall display (Appendix 1).
 For further explanation refer to Navigating the journey: Relationships and sexuality education Te takahi i te ara: Te mātauranga mō ngā hononga tāngata me te hōkakatanga A guide for the Years 1-10 resources.
 You can modify these to reflect your students and your local context.

-- Socio-ecological perspective: understanding how our personal growth and development is interconnected with our people, place, language, culture, and identity. - Health promotion: taking action to create a safe and supportive emotional environment in which to journey together.
+• Socio-ecological perspective: understanding how our personal growth and development is interconnected with our people, place, language, culture, and identity.

+Participating and contributing.